YorkEarwaker/Automation/repository-sample/osgi_structure/osgi_celix/README.md

 Apache Celix is the strongest contender, evaluated to date, for a C/C++ projects which are OSGi sepecification compliant.

+Be aware this is a non exhaustive and incomplete survey and only very cursory look at contending C/C++ OSGi compliant fameworks.
+No deep dives or actual experimenting.

 ## Status

 TODO